Maria Franciszka Kozłowska: Early life

-Rift with Koźmiński and beginning of the Mariavite movement
+Rift with Koźmiński and the beginning of the Mariavite movement

 To begin with fr.
 Koźmiński had been very pleased with Franciszka's religious progress.
 Nonetheless, in 1902, when she was forty years old, relations with her mentor broke down irretrievably.
 The reasons were that he disapproved of the attitude of some of his clerical brethren who, though educated and pious, had fallen under her spell and took spiritual direction from a woman.
 Another difficulty had been her introduction of certain religious practices without his leave.

-From 1893, Kozłowska reported that she had experienced religious visions.
+In 1893, Kozłowska reported that she had experienced religious visions.
 The first vision supposedly instructed her to form a new clergy order with the primary goal of propagating the Adoration of the Blessed Sacrament and devotion to Our Lady of Perpetual Succour.
 They became known as "Mariavites", taking their inspiration from imitating the life of Mary.
 The group broadened its appeal in the first ten years, and in 1903, it attempted to gain canonical status within the Catholic Church.
 Having first met her at Christmas 1901, Father Jan Kowalski led the delegation under his newly assumed religious name, Maria Michał Kowalski.
 Kozłowska, not wishing to create difficulties with the church authorities, largely stayed out of public view and left the structural and political implications of the movement to others, particularly to Kowalski.

 Attempt at recognition

 In an effort to regularise the movement in the eyes of the Catholic Church, the group submitted documents to the local Bishop of Płock, in whose diocese Kozłowska lived and to two leading archbishops.
 The latter two rejected the idea out of hand, but the Płock authorities set up a Canonical Inquisition into the movement.
-To expedite matters, Kowalski led a delegation of Mariavites to the Holy See in 1903, but were delayed by a Conclave.
+To expedite matters, Kowalski led a delegation of Mariavites to the Holy See in 1903 but was delayed by a Conclave.
 Eventually, they were able to meet with Pope Pius X in 1904.
-Kowalski and his fellow Mariavites were severely disappointed when, in August 1904, the Congregation of the Roman and Universal Inquisition (CRUI) concluded that Kozłowska's visions were mere hallucinations.
+Kowalski and his fellow Mariavites were severely disappointed when, in August 1904, the Congregation of the Roman and Universal Inquisition (CRUI) concluded that Kozłowska's "visions" were mere hallucinations.

-In April 1906, Pius X issued an encyclical, Tribus circiter, which criticised Kozłowska and her followers.
-It also harshly criticised her followers for treating her as a living saint and on a par with the Blessed Virgin.
+In April 1906, Pius X issued an encyclical, Tribus circiter, which excommunicated Kozłowska and her followers.
+It also harshly criticised her followers for treating her as a living saint and on par with the Blessed Virgin.
 In December 1906, the CRUI excommunicated Kozłowska and Kowalski by name as well as their adherents and supporters.
-This marked the first instance in history where an individual woman was excommunicated by name as an heretic in contrast, to being excommunicated by virtue of her membership of a group deemed to be heretical.
+This marked the first instance in history where an individual woman was excommunicated by name as a heretic in contrast, to being excommunicated by virtue of her membership of a group deemed to be heretical.